eny2890/Class_Files/README.md

 * Discussed alternative metabarcoding bioinformatic pipelines (Qiime2 - https://docs.qiime2.org/2024.5/tutorials/index.html, MBrave -http://mbrave.net/)

 #### Notes and Code we used from Class Today
-Mac users - install github
+Mac users - install github via homebrew
+Windows users use link from hipergator tutorial on git

 #### More Resources on Today's Materials (OPTIONAL)
 Downloading and using GIT on your computer - https://www.youtube.com/watch?v=r8jQ9hVA2qs